boneill02/tbs/README.md

   the current working directory.
 * Run `tbs [input.md] [output.html] [title]`.

+## Bugs

+If you find a bug, submit an issue, PR, or email me with a description and/or patch.

 ## License

 Copyright (c) 2022 Ben O'Neill <ben@oneill.sh>.
-Licensed under the MIT License.
-See LICENSE.
+This work is released under the terms of the MIT License.
+See [LICENSE](LICENSE) for the license terms.